breaking bread + boundaries

-The opportunity to reach beyond borders and become global citizens starts in the Lower School with daily foreign language classes offered for all grades.
+The opportunity to reach beyond borders and become global citizens starts in the Lower School with foreign language classes with Spanish offered in JK and Mandarin or Spanish offered in all later Lower School grades.

 Lower School student council leaders fundraise to purchase school supplies later donated to children in countries visited by Parker Middle and Upper School students during Discovery Week and Global Studies trips.